mccanne/sharkfest/README.md

 Here are a just few:

-* `zed query` - perform Zed queries and analytics files and Unix streams
+* `zed query` - perform Zed queries and analytics on files and Unix streams
-* `zed api`- execute commands via the Zed lake service
+* `zed api`- execute commands on a remote Zed lake service (or localhost)
 * `zed lake serve` - run a service endpoint for a "Zed lake"
 * We have a couple shortcuts:
     * `zq` for `zed query` (play on `jq` if you know that tool)